iresearch-toolkit/iresearch/README.md

 make
 ```
 or
-point GTEST_ROOT at the source directory to build together with iResearch
+point GTEST_ROOT at the source directory to build together with IResearch

 #### install (win32)
 ```bash